—Guest blog written by Kat Fritz(2021) and edited by Grace Rojas(2022)

 One of the poems from the book, “On Being Brought from Africa to America,” illuminates the importance of her voice during an era of the systemic enslavement of people justified solely because of their skin color.
 Wheatley reasons that personhood is not ruled by skin color, stating, “Some view our sable race with scornful eye, / ‘Their colour is a diabolic die.’”
 Using the Christian values of the colonies to support her viewpoint, she censured the mistreatment of people of African descent who “May be refin’d and join th’ angelic train.”
 This was a powerful message at the time, especially from an enslaved woman.
 The poem praises religion while arguing that people of color are equal to Whites in God’s eyes.

-Wheatley ardently supported the patriots during the American Revolution, but she believed the colonists needed to eradicate slavery to truly achieve freedom.
-Wheatley crafted letters to ministers and other figures arguing the importance of liberty and independence.
+Wheatley ardently supported the patriots during the American Revolution, but she believed the colonists needed to eradicate slavery to truly begin their path to freedom.
+Wheatley used her literacy to craft letters to ministers and other figures arguing the importance of liberty and independence.
 At the peak of Wheatley’s career, she praised the appointment of George Washington as the commander of the Continental Army in a poem, which was well-received by the patriots and Washington himself.
 Washington thanked her for the letter, had the poem published in the Virginia Gazette in 1776, and invited her to his headquarters in Cambridge, MA.
 Some historians believe Wheatley did travel to meet him, but there is a lack of definitive proof.

 Despite having all odds stacked against her, Phillis Wheatley paved her way onto the literary scene.
 Abolitionists cited Wheatley’s poetry to combat the claim of innate intellectual inferiority of people of color, arguing that Black children deserved educational opportunities as much as White children.
 During the Civil Rights Movement of the twentieth century, her work resurfaced and was recognized as the beginnings of Black literary legacy in the United States.
 Wheatley’s work and role as a poet during the eighteenth century exemplifies racial inequality, gender inequality and intersectionality from the early beginnings of the United States that persist today.